This Maybelline mascara gives instant volume and it’s now £7

 The IndyBest team has been working across sales events such as Black Friday and Cyber Monday for years.
 We know that bringing you the best deals isn’t just about finding the best discounts, it’s also about spotting the best savings on top-rated, high-performing products that we’ve tested, and from brands that we trust.
 I’ve tried and tested lots of beauty from the best liquid blushes to the best brown pencils, so I know an excellent deal when I see one.

-We’ve also rounded up the best Black Friday beauty deals for 2025, from Dyson to Olaplex
+We’ve also rounded up the best Black Friday and Cyber Monday beauty deals for 2025, from Dyson to Olaplex